 Learn about the First Nations history at The Royal Saskatchewan Museum, delve into the Ukrainian heritage of Winnipeg or explore a number of the Hudson's Bay Company's historical sites near Churchill.
-Discover the struggles between British and French divisions in Canada at historical sites, such as the Fort Walsh National Historic Site, the Bell of Batoche and the rugged caves of the Big Muddy Outlaw Caves that once provided hiding places for outlaws crossing the border to the US in the 19th century.
+Discover the struggles between British and French divisions in Canada at the Fort Walsh National Historic Site, the Bell of Batoche and the rugged caves of the Big Muddy Outlaw Caves, which once provided hiding places for outlaws crossing the border to the US in the 19th century.